charlesbel/Microsoft-Rewards-Farmer/README.md

 - 2FA Support (3.0)
 - Notifications (discord, telegram) (3.0)
 - Proxy Support (3.0) - they need to be **high quality** proxies
+- Logs to CSV file for point tracking

 ## To Do List